 Egypt shuts mosques and churches over coronavirus fears

-Egypt on Saturday ordered mosques and churches to shut their doors to worshippers in an effort to curb the spread of the coronavirus, after calls for the government to follow steps taken by neighboring countries.
-Egypt has so far registered 285 confirmed coronavirus cases including eight deaths.
+Egypt on Saturday ordered mosques and churches to shut their doors to worshippers in an effort to curb the spread of the coronavirus, after calls for the government to follow steps taken by neighbouring countries.
+The North African country reported nine new coronavirus cases and two fatalities on Saturday, the health ministry said in a statement, bringing the totals to 294 confirmed infections and 10 deaths.

-Many on social media had criticized the government for not canceling weekly Friday prayers and masses at which worshippers crowd into mosques and churches.
+Many on social media had criticised the government for not cancelling weekly Friday prayers and masses at which worshippers crowd into mosques and churches.
 The Ministry of Islamic Endowments said it would shut all mosques for two weeks "for the necessity of preserving souls", but will allow them to broadcast prayer calls through loudspeakers.

+In another statement, the ministry stressed that mosques will not open during the closure even for funeral prayers, adding such sermons should be done in open areas.
+Egypt has more than 100,000 mosques.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)